sparkflows/sparkflows-docs/docs/user-guide/scheduler/pipeline_scheduler.rst

 2. **View Pipeline Schedules**

-Once the Pipeline is scheduled, you can view the schedules.
+Once the Pipeline is scheduled, you can view the scheduling info.

 .. figure:: ../../_assets/user-guide/scheduler/VIEW_PIPELINE_SCHEDULES.png
    :alt: Pipeline Schedules
    :width: 60%

-3. **View the DAG generated from the Pipeline**
+3. **View the DAG Script generated from the Pipeline**

 4. **Test - Trigger Pipeline Execution in Airflow**